boykonet/hc-parser/README.md

 # hc-parser

-This is a simple parser of real estate in the Netherlands (from open source), written in Golang
+The simple parser of real estate websites (from open data)